bumie-e/S4G/code-of-conduct.md

+layout: page
+title: "PAGE-TITLE"
+permalink: /code-of-conduct

 # Code of Conduct

-By agreeing to participate in this hackathon, you agree to abide by these code-of-conduct.
+By agreeing to participate in this hackathon either as a participant or sponsor, you agree to abide by these code-of-conduct.
 Our hackathon is dedicated to providing a safe and comfortable environment and harassment-free experience for everyone, regardless of the following:

 - gender
 - gender identity and expression